sciZer0/7/v/README.md

 ***Plus, Garbage-Collecting technologies help reduce the blockchain's storage of no longer used/maintained data.***

+Importantly, thanks to the use of a new consensus mechanism

+*— leveraging democracy and borrowing heavily from Solana's Proof-of-History (PoH) —*

+the U blockchain is, and will always be, at least **tens of times** more efficient than the most efficient traditional blockchains, including the Solana blockchain.

+All Gas Fees received are burned 🔥 and contributors are being rewarded thanks to implementation of the blockchain-inbuilt universal tax — tiny-in-rate (0.15%) and having the potential to constantly be reduced through democratic voting,

+Despite the tiny rate of the tax, nevertheless the U blockchain provides **extremely-generous incentives** to the early blockchain contributors, and also is supposed to provide highly-generous incentives to each of its contributors in general.

+As its native token the U blockchain has **the permissionless, cheapest-to-globally-transfer token with powerfully-increasing scarcity**.

+*In other words, the permissionless, cheapest-to-globally-transfer token with powerfully-decreasing total-supply.*

 The U blockchain, being **highly-decentralized** and having strong **unchangeable pre-programmed fundamentals**, is simultaneously

 * **permissionless** (no one can forbid you to have and transfer your tokens)